Conversation Starters for Prospecting on Social Media

 Next, Let’s Touch on Conversation Starters

 When you are posting on social media, Facebook specifically, remember that 80% of your posts should be adding value and brand building.
-In other words, not promoting your products or services, but helping.
+In other words, not promoting your products or services.
+Instead, you are adding value and sharing stories.

 As a brand, (own that) you should share tips and ideas, even if they aren’t yours (credit the source though!).